| Doc. Number | Article Title | Effective Date | Version |

 Settlement Payment Decisions:

-It's important to note that moving forward, MOORE settlements that are set up as Direct Pay will no longer be viewable on the Decisions Page.
+Important: MOORE settlements set up as Direct Pay are no longer viewable on the Decisions Page.

 Why?